(observation frequency useful for detecting dust)

 dust is somewhere.

-The thermal radiation of cold dust produces considerable
+The black-body radiation of cold dust produces considerable

 at dust clouds and protoplanetary disks.